GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

  'evaporato in una [MASK] rossa'
  'evaporato in una nuvola [MASK]'|

-the label associated to these inputs was the complete verse 'evaporato in una nuvola rossa'.
+The label associated to these inputs was the complete verse 'evaporato in una nuvola rossa'.

 The dataset has been used to fine-tune the MLM BERT model.
 One can even filter the data by the topic defined before, but this will reduce the cardinality of the set.